random-iceberg/docker-compose/Project-Requirements.md

 #### Project Management

 - The project shall be conducted according to the Scrum framework with a total of 3 sprints (each with a sprint length of 3 weeks).
+(We have adjusted it to 4 sprints of 2 weeks each.)
 - A Product Backlog shall be created and maintained according to this document.
-- All non-code project resources shall be managed and maintained within the Gitlab project **project-management**.
+- All non-code project resources shall be managed and maintained within the Gitlab project **project-management**. (we are using the docker-compose.wiki repo instead)
   - At any time, the assets in Gitlab shall reflect the current state of the project.
 - The dates and deadlines published in iLearn under the section **Dates and Deadlines** shall apply.
 All deadlines are hard.
-- The source code shall be actively managed in mygit ([Mygit Portal](https://mygit.th-deg.de)) using the provided team Gitlab group.
+- The source code shall be actively managed in mygit ([Mygit Portal](https://mygit.th-deg.de)) using the provided team Gitlab group. (we are using [Team/Random_Iceberg](https://mygit.th-deg.de/schober-teaching/student-projects/ain-23-software-engineering/ss-25/Random_Iceberg) group).
 - From the official start of the project, at least one git commit with code is done per week.

-#### Web Frontend
+#### Web Frontend (Refer to Project Charter)

 - The frontend shall work in the following browser versions:
   - Chrome >= 119